 Drive slower for better fuel economy when getting from town to town

-Tips for a More Eco-Friendly Western Australia Road Trip
+9. Tips For A More Eco-Friendly Western Australia Road Trip

-Choose eco-friendly hotels, and restaurants while your own on the road.
-Or even better try camping, and supporting local farmers markets.
+Choose eco-friendly hotels and restaurants while you’re on the road.
+Or even better, try camping, and supporting local farmers markets.

 Of course, where you decide to stay isn’t the only thing to take into account when it comes to making sure your road trip is as eco-friendly as you can make it.